SteFowles-White/ShapeEquations/README.md

 - the square shape calcautions are paramter and area
 - the traingle calcautions are areaof traiangle pythagoras, finding ot angles
+- the triangle calucaltions are radius and diameter